-It goes without saying that 2020 has been a year like no other and whilst travel has been disrupted we remain focussed on achieving what we do best; placing gap participants in the UK, Australia and New Zealand and providing working holidays to the UK and USA.
+It goes without saying that 2020 has been a year like no other and whilst travel has been disrupted we remain focussed on achieving what we do best; placing gap assistants in the UK, Australia and New Zealand and providing working holidays to the UK.

 We will continue to update this page with news regarding COVID-19.

 We have introduced a refund clause into our gap programme participant agreement should you be unable to travel within a designated timeframe ahead of your gap placement.
 This clause entitles you to a 70% refund of your placement fees should you be unable to travel within 60 days for your intended commencement date.

 We fully appreciate that the COVID-19 pandemic has potentially placed financial strain on a number of families.
 In light of this, we’ve teamed up with Skye Finance who can potentially provide you with flexible payment options for your gap year placement with 0% interest repayments.
 Please contact our office should you require additional information regarding this flexible payment arrangement.
 NB.
 This is available to Australian residents only.